-Sa Pa District is in Lào Cai Province, northwest Vietnam, 380 km northwest of Hanoi close to the border with China.
+Sa Pa District is in Lào Cai Province, Northwest Vietnam, 380 km northwest of Hanoi close to the border with China.
 Sapa is located on the ground at an altitude of 1500 to 1650 meters compared with the sea surface.

 Sapa has many natural attractions to visit such as Ham Rong Mountain, the Silver Waterfall, Rattan Bridge, the Bamboo Forest, and Ta Phin Cave.
 Sapa is also the starting point for many climbers who want to reach the top of Fansipan mountain the highest peak in the Indochina peninsula.
 The pyramid-shaped mountain is covered with clouds year-round and temperatures often drop below zero, especially at high elevations.